 This research can be broadly categorised into three main components, all of which include both assessment and monitoring work:

-Our studies of forest processes and functions have incorporated research on seed dispersal, including the role played by orangutans and the potential influence of fruit-bat hunting on their role as seed dispersers.
-It also includes studies investigating the impacts of canals and canal damming in peat-swamp forests on ecosystem hydrological function, which provides important benefits to society in terms of both fire and flood prevention.
+Our studies of forest processes and functions have incorporated research on seed dispersal, including the role played by orangutans , gibbons and red langurs, and the potential impacts of fruit-bat hunting on their role as seed dispersers.
+We are investigating the impacts of canals and canal damming on ecosystem hydrological function in peat-swamp forests, which provides important benefits to society in terms of both fire and flood prevention.